 But what really gave me the push out the hospital door was my own ability to worry.
-"What if . . ." was always at the back of my mind.
-Up until now, someone Up There had been telling me to look over and see the baby turning blue, to take that B/P one more time, to check that fungus.
+"What if . . . " was always at the back of my mind.
+Up until now, Someone Up There had been telling me to look over and see that baby turning blue, to take that B/P one more time, to check that fungus.
 I'm no walking PDR with drug dosages at my fingertips and the responsibility of the medicine cart, not to mention half a dozen IV's, makes me very, very nervous.
 My luck, I decided, couldn't last forever, and I have enough gray hairs.

 But the greatest of all reasons is that ugly one: money.
-I have yet to meet the nurse who denies salary as an issue in job dissatisfaction.
+I have yet to meet that nurse who denies salary as an issue in job dissatisfaction.
 All the ones I know have to eat.
 It's stating the obvious to point out that nursing on Sunday ($12.75/hr. for an agency-provided nurse) should be worth as much as cashiering in a supermarket ($13.50/hr.).
-One pay raise I received -- after strike threats in California and New York concentrated a few minds -- included instructions to work harder.
+One pay raise I received--after strike threats in California and New York concentrated a few minds--included instructions to work harder.